RichyRich515/OpenGL/README.txt

 2. Implemented 3 constraints
-	Train = Slider Constraint, stays on the rails and stops at the ends Bell = Hinge Constraint, only swings along the one axis Pipe = Cone Twist Constraint, spins and swings around freely up to a certain angle
+	Train = Slider Constraint, stays on the rails and stops at the ends Bell = Hinge Constraint, only swings along the one axis Pipe = Cone Twist Constraint, spins and swings around freely in all directions but cannot translate

 3. btKinematicCharacterController (see controls)